Sequences of well-distributed vertices on graphs and spectral bounds on optimal transport: Proofs

-\\Observe since $(-\Delta)^{-\alpha}$ is self-adjoint.
-Rewriting the inner product term, But $x_k$ was chosen by the algorithm specifically to minimize that quantity--thus, it is certainly less than the average value of 0, and so Then, by induction, we obtain the desired inequality:
+Using the $\ell^2$ norm we observe since $ L^{-\alpha}$ is self-adjoint.
+Rewriting the inner product term, But $x_k$ was chosen by the algorithm specifically to minimize that quantity---thus, it is certainly less than the average value of 0, and so Then, by induction, we obtain the desired inequality:

 \end{proof}